 Being cardboard, the can is simple enough to cut with kitchen shears into the shape of an old fashioned flour scoop.

 The whole thing is 'grubby' with coffee grounds and cinnamon stuck on with Mod Podge glue.
+See more on the technique I used on the grubby candles page.

 A wooden turned spindle is glued to the base of it with Gorilla Glue, which I aged with the weathering technique I talk about here.